containerscrew/aws-sso-auth/README.md

 > This will open your default local browser where you have your IDP authenticated.
 In my case, I used Google as external IDP with AWS SSO

-If everything went well, you must validate the authentication.
+If everything went well, you must authorize the request.
 Something like that:

 ![Example authentication window](./assets/aws-auth-screen.png)

-## Debug level
+## Debug logging

 ```shell
 aws-sso-auth -l debug start